PSALMBABCONSULTING/AI-Learning-Journey/01-AI-Fundamentals/Lesson-02-AI-vs-ML-vs-DL-vs-GenAI.md

 | Generative AI    | Creates new content               | Drafting reports, summaries, SQL, or documentation |
 ```

+## Check Your Understanding

+**Answer this in your own words:**

+What is the difference between machine learning and generative AI?
+In my own words, ML needs to learn from existing data while Gen AI create new contents.

+**Likely Answers:**
+1. Machine learning learns patterns from existing data and uses those patterns to make predictions or decisions.
+Generative AI also learns from data, but its main purpose is to create new content such as text, summaries, reports, code, images, or explanations.
+2. Machine learning learns from existing data to make predictions, while generative AI creates new content based on what it has learned.

+**In Conclusion:**
+- Machine Learning = predicts or classifies
+- Generative AI = creates new content

 ## My Career Application

 My goal is not only to understand AI technically, but to apply it responsibly in healthcare analytics leadership.
 I want to combine Power BI, SQL, Python, machine learning, healthcare data, governance, and leadership to improve decision-making and health system performance.